IraAngeles-IBM/IBM-Satellite-VPC-RH-OCP/docs/manual-host-setup.md

     The registered system name is: ira-sat-on-prem-demo-zone-2
     ```

+# Attach host to Satellite location Control plane

-3. After successful registration of host next attach the host to the subscription with command `subscription-manager attach`.
+After successful registration of host next attach the host to the subscription with command `subscription-manager attach`.

     ```shell
     [root@ira-on-prem-zone3 ira]# subscription-manager attach